Funding Challenges FAQ

 What happens if KAXE doesn’t raise enough money?

-If we fall short, we will have to look at everything — staffing, programming, and events.
+If we fall short, we have to look at everything — staffing, programming, and events.
 We will keep being transparent and making the best decisions we can with the resources we have.
-But the truth is, without strong community support, some of what makes KAXE special could be at risk.
+But the truth is, without strong ongoing community support, some of what makes KAXE special could be at risk.

 What is the long-term funding plan?

-We are not just trying to survive this moment, but we’re building a more sustainable future.
+We’re building a more sustainable future.
 That includes growing our membership, expanding business support, applying for more grants and exploring new revenue like digital ads and newsletters.
 We’re also working with other organizations and funders on collaborative solutions.
 The long-term goal is sustainability, so KAXE can keep serving Northern Minnesota for decades to come.

-In addition to the annual grant, CPB helps stations like KAXE with the negotiating of music licensing rights, Emergency Alert System (EAS) coordination, and interconnection infrastructure that keeps stations connected and content flowing.
+In addition to the annual grant, CPB helped stations like KAXE with the negotiating of music licensing rights, Emergency Alert System (EAS) coordination, and interconnection infrastructure that keeps stations connected and content flowing.
 The replacement cost on these is not known at this time.

 Does my MPR membership help KAXE?